dealingwith/poole/_posts/2003-02-04-Integration-Research.markdown

 ...would help all these indie record labels and publishers to connect and create virtual distribution networks that rival the big boys.

-{Just wrote this in a random email to somebody and it put it well so I needed to save it.}
+(I just wrote this in a random email to somebody and it put it well so I needed to save it.)